 The contents are well organised and good not only for beginners and junior system administrators but I think there are very interesting takeaways for more experienced professionals too.
 Continue reading “Book Review: UNIX and Linux System Administration Handbook, 5th Edition”

 After a couple of months of being GA (Generally Available) I was in the WSL bandwagon.

 I started using Windows Subsystem for Linux (WSL) for a lot of good reasons, especially in my role as System Engineer.
 I work on different environments and across various operating systems and in my world virtualization and containers are the rule.
 My tools of trade are Powershell, BaSH and Python on the so having all of them in the same Operating System is really handy.

 I attended Meetup events where WSL was presented, I’ve presented a brownbag myself on WSL, and recently as Techsnips Contributor I’ve create a small video on how to install it.
 So I’ll try in this article to give you a brief introduction.

 Continue reading “Windows Subsystem for Linux”

-We want to celebrate the new Powershell Core edition by showing you how simple is installing it!
+I want to celebrate the new Powershell Core edition by showing you how simple is installing it!
 Continue reading “Installing Powershell Core”